 Financing a business is a tricky business – especially when you’re first starting out.

-You need capital to get your business off the ground.
+You need money as capital to get your business off the ground.
 But you don’t have much in the way of assets yet.

 You can always apply for credit cards but that may only yield you a small amount of cash.